wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 > A model that might have taken a year to solve 10 years ago can now solve in less than 30 seconds."

-A million-fold speedup is impressive, but faster hardware and better algorithms are only two sides to the iron triangle of programming.
+A million-fold speedup is impressive, but hardware and algorithms are only two sides of the iron triangle of programming.
-The third is programming itself, and while improvements to languages and tools have undoubtedly made software developers more productive since 1987, the speedup is measured in percentages, not orders of magnitude.
+The third is programming itself, and while improvements to languages, tools, and practices have undoubtedly made software developers more productive since 1987, the speedup is percentages rather than orders of magnitude.
-Outside of high-performance computing, the time it takes the silent majority of scientists to produce a new computational result is increasingly dominated by the time required to write, test, debug, install, and maintain software.
+Setting aside the minority who do high-performance computing (HPC), the time it takes the "desktop majority" of scientists to produce a new computational result is increasingly dominated by how long it takes to write, test, debug, install, and maintain software.

 The problem is,
-most scientists have never been taught how to do this.
+most scientists are never taught how to do this.
-Their undergraduate programs typically include either a generic introduction to programming, or a statistics or numerical methods course in which they're expected to pick up programming on their own;
+While their undergraduate programs may include a generic introduction to programming or a statistics or numerical methods course
-they are almost never told that version control exists, and rarely if ever shown how to design a maintainable program in a systematic way, or how to turn the last twenty commands they typed into a re-usable script.
+(in which they're often expected to pick up programming on their own), they are almost never told that version control exists, and rarely if ever shown how to design a maintainable program in a systematic way, or how to turn the last twenty commands they typed into a re-usable script.
 As a result,
-they routinely spend hours doing things that could be done in minutes, or failing to do things at all because they don't know where to start.
+they routinely spend hours doing things that could be done in minutes, or don't do things at all because they don't know where to start.

 This is where Software Carpentry comes in.
 We ran 92 two-day workshops between January 2012 and July 2013.
 In them,
-more than 100 people helped over 3000 scientists learn about program design, task automation, version control, testing, and the other unglamorous but time-tested skills that help scientists get more done in less time, and have more confidence in their results.
+more than 100 volunteer instructors helped over 3000 scientists learn about program design, task automation, version control, testing, and other unglamorous but time-tested skills.
 Two independent assessments in 2012 showed that attendees are actually learning and applying at least some of what we taught;
 quoting (Aranda2012):

-> ...this assessment concludes that Software Carpentry instruction helps scientists eliminate these weaknesses.
 > The program increases participants' computational understanding,
 > as measured by more than a two-fold (130%) improvement in test scores after the workshop.
 > The program also enhances their habits and routines,